WohlSoft/Moondust-Devkit-Help/Configuration/StatusDialog.md

 Configuration manager allow control and select the global game configurations.

 ## Configuration status
-This dialog allow to check states of current game config and find errors if they exists.
+This dialog allow to check states of current game configuration and find errors if they exists.
 <ImageZoom
   alt="008_ConfigStatusBox"
   url="screenshots/Tools/008_ConfigStatusBox.png"